 One of the functions was to provide secure transport in trains and lorries.

 With spaces for food, water, fuel, utensils, stoves etc. they often incorporate carrying poles, retractable legs and fold down surfaces.
 They keep food safe and equipment tidy.
-Occasionally it became a matter of honour patrol box should be always packed and ready making camping preparations easier.
+Occasionally it became a matter of honour that the patrol box should be always packed and ready making camping preparations easier.

 For Troops without their own permanent headquarters they became a viable alternative to Troop Corners.